The Complete Guide to Claude Code

 /forgotten-emails

-Two lists. emails YOU haven't answered (3+ days), and emails OTHERS owe you.
+Two lists.
+Emails YOU haven't answered (3+ days), and emails OTHERS owe you.
 Empty list = win.

-Part 3C. /prep-meeting [name]
+3. /prep-meeting [name]

 Pick someone you have a real upcoming meeting with.